jacobmckenney/tornado-analysis/README.md

 - Luke Sala (1838050)

 ## Description
+This project uses data found on https://www.spc.noaa.gov/wcm/#data about tornadoes from 1950-2020 to do analysis and answer questions and predict tornado trends.
 ### Files & Folders
 - `dataprocessing.py`: Imports, retrieves, cleans, filters, and joins datasets
 - `analysis.py`: Runs analysis on dataframes retrieved from `dataprocessing.py`